bethard/acl-pub/camera-ready-faq.md

    features.
 You will have the best results using a modern LaTeX distribution, in particular,
    [TeX Live](http://www.tug.org/texlive/).
+   Using the geometry package to set the A4 format is recommended.

 #  How do I ensure that my file is correctly formatted?